ertch/YoloFly/README.md

 - **develop**
     - every feature branch should originate from develop

+### feature/base-structure
+- **feature/base-structure**
+    - the base structure of the app
+    - no real functionality
+    - starting point of development

 ### KI Training
 - **tensorflow-yolo-training** - TensorFlow/YOLO Modell-Training [vibecoded] (Training Branch)